-The Applicant is proposing a project that will consist of approximately 25,223 square feet of Class A office space, approximately 8,284 square feet of restaurant space at the ground level (split between two separate tenants), three (3) residential units that will total approximately 13,271 square feet, and a screened-in parking garage on the second level of the building (the "Proposed Project").1 To achieve the Class A office component, the Applicant is seeking:
+The Applicant is proposing a project that will consist of approximately 25,222 square feet of Class A office space, approximately 8,284 square feet of restaurant space at the ground level (split between two separate tenants), three (3) residential units that will total approximately 13,273 square feet, and a screened-in parking garage on the second level of the building (the "Proposed Project").
+To achieve the Class A office component, the Applicant is seeking:

-1 The Applicant is simultaneously seeking conditional use permits from the Planning Board - pursuant to Application No. PB22-0556 - to proceed with new construction on the Property in excess of 50,000 gross square feet and to permit two restaurants, each having an occupancy and seat count of
+On November 22, 2022, the Applicant received conditional use permit approval from the Planning Board - pursuant to Application No. PB22-0556 - to proceed with new construction on the Property in excess of 50,000 gross square feet and to permit two restaurants, each having an occupancy and seat

-- (i) a variance from the DRB to permit three (3) additional feet of building height; - a variance to allow a first floor height of 11 feet as measured from Base Flood Elevation ("BFE") plus five (5) feet of Freeboard, where a height of 12 feet is required; and - (iii) a variance to permit two (2) off-street loading spaces where three (3) spaces is required.
+- (i) a variance from the DRB to permit three (3) additional feet of building height; - (ii) a variance to allow a first floor height of 11 feet as measured from Base Flood Elevation ("BFE") plus five (5) feet of Freeboard, where a height of 12 feet is required; and - (iii) a variance to permit two (2) off-street loading spaces where three (3) spaces is required.